-School/College: Joint School of Nanoscience and Nanoengineering
+School/College: Joint School of Nanoscience and NanoengineeringDegree(s) Offered: Master of Science, Doctor of PhilosophyGraduate Coordinator: Shyam AravamudhanEmail: saravamu@ncat.eduDepartment Chair: Ajit KelkarPhone: 336-285-2856Phone: 336-285-2864

-Graduate Coordinator: Shyam Aravamudhan Email: saravamu@ncat.edu Phone: 336-285-2856

-Department Chair: Ajit Kelkar Email: kelkar@ncat.edu Phone: 336-285-2864

 The Master of Science in Nanoengineering degree program is a research master's degree, featuring coursework involving engineering at the nanoscale.
 It is designed for students with a strong background in engineering or applied science who seek additional, specialized training for industrial or government positions in fields that utilize nanotechnology.
 Students will have the opportunity to work in one or more of the following research areas: nanobiology, nanomaterials, nanometrology, nanobioelectronics, nanoenergy, and computational nanotechnology.